History of NYOS

 1 April 2001

-The National Children's Orchestra of Scotland summer course is established
+The National Children's Orchestra of Scotland held its first summer course

 2004